comaps/website/content/donate/index.de.md

         title: People say
         items:
             -
-                text: I donate to Organic Maps for the unique offering they bring, and to support positive change
+                text: I donate to CoMaps for the unique offering they bring, and to support positive change
                 name: Emily Johnson
                 media: /images/donate/first-donate-ico.png
             -